-Statistics for this report are collected from the following sources for the years 2019-2021:
+Statistics for this report have been collected from the following sources for the years 2019-2021:

-- BYU Police

-- Campus security authorities (CSAs)

-- BYU's compliance hotline (a confidential, anonymous hotline operated by EthicsPoint)
+- State of Israel - Jerusalem Center Campus Security Authorities (CSAs) - Jerusalem Center Security Office (JCSO) - BYU's compliance hotline (a confidential, anonymous hotline operated by EthicsPoint)

-- Provo Police Department

-- Other local law enforcement, as relevant

-The crime statistics in the following tables, which are categorized using the Federal Bureau of Investigation's Uniform Crime Reporting Program (UCR) definitions, contain the number of crimes reported for each category of criminal offenses for a three-year period.
+The crime statistics in the following tables, which are categorized using the Federal Bureau of Investigation's (FBI's) Uniform Crime Reporting Program (UCR) definitions, contain the number of crimes reported for each category of criminal offenses for a three-year period.
 These categories include hate crimes, Violence Against Women Act (VAWA) offenses, arrests, and disciplinary referrals.
 Together the crimes in these four categories are referred to as Clery Act Crimes.
-Appendix B contains the definitions for all Clery Act Crimes.
+Appendix A contains the definitions for all Clery Act Crimes.

-Although the Clery Act requires institutions to use the UCR definitions for defining and classifying crimes, it does not require Clery Act Crime reporting to meet all UCR standards.
+Although the Clery Act requires institutions to use the UCR for defining and classifying crimes, it does not require Clery Act Crime reporting to meet all UCR standards.
 The reported crime statistics may or may not reflect the number of crimes actually committed on campus; however, they do accurately record the number of Clery Act Crimes reported to CSAs and to local law enforcement.